 5.6 Taxes.
-Customer is responsible for and will remit all taxes associated with the Services and Customer’s sale of goods, other than U.S. taxes based on Bbot’s net income.
+Customer is responsible for and will remit all taxes associated with the Services and Customer’s sale of goods (other than Bbot net income taxes).

 6.2 In addition to any other remedies it may have, either party may also terminate this Agreement upon thirty (30) days’ notice (or without notice in the case of nonpayment), if the other party materially breaches any of the terms or conditions of this Agreement.
 Customer will pay in full for the Services up to and including the last day on which the Services are provided.
 Upon termination, all rights of Customer to use the Service will terminate.
 All sections of this Agreement which by their nature should survive termination will survive termination, including, without limitation, accrued rights to payment, confidentiality obligations, warranty disclaimers, and limitations of liability.